jstolarek/jstolarek.github.io/pages/posts/2012-07-30-expressing-foldl-in-terms-of-foldr.md

 ```

 We created an anonymous function with one of the parameters of `f` factored out.
-This expression can also be ?-reduced:
+This expression can also be η-reduced:

 ```haskell
 foldl2 f (x:xs) = \w -> foldl2 f xs (f w x)